 What is a Sentinel Node Localisation?

-The sentinel lymph node (gland) is the first lymph node in the armpit to which breast cancer can spread.
-This procedure is carried out to localise it.
+The sentinel lymph node is the first few lymph nodes to which the cancer can spread.
+This procedure is carried out to localise these nodes.
 During surgery the lymph node is removed and then analysed to find out if it has been affected by cancer cells.

 What is this scan used for?